MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/general-purpose-i-o--gpio-.md

 A GPIO controller device's ACPI namespace includes the following:

-- A vendor-assigned ACPI-compliant Hardware ID (\_HID) object.
+- A vendor-assigned ACPI-compliant Hardware ID (_HID) object.
-- A set of resources consumed (\_CRS) object.
+- A set of resources consumed (_CRS) object.
-- A Unique ID (\_UID) object, if there is more than one instance of the GPIO controller in the namespace (that is, two or more namespace nodes that have the same device identification objects).
+- A Unique ID (_UID) object, if there is more than one instance of the GPIO controller in the namespace (that is, two or more namespace nodes that have the same device identification objects).

 The GPIO controller's \_CRS contains all of the resources (address space for registers, system interrupts, and so on) consumed by all of the banks in the GPIO controller.
 The interrupt resource-to-bank mapping is represented in the order in which the interrupt resources are listed in the \_CRS—that is, the first interrupt listed is assigned to bank 0, the next one listed is assigned to bank 1, and so on.
 Banks can share interrupt resources, in which case the interrupt is listed once for each bank connected to it, in bank order, and is configured as Shared.

 ### GPIO connection resource descriptors

 The relationship between peripherals and the GPIO pins to which they are connected is described to the operating system by GPIO connection resource descriptors.
 These resource descriptors can define two types of GPIO Connections: GPIO interrupt connections and GPIO I/O connections.
 Peripherals include GPIO connection descriptors in their \_CRS for all GPIO I/O and interrupt pins connected.
-If a connected interrupt is wake-capable (capable of waking the system from a low-power idle state, then it must be configured as ExclusiveAndWake or SharedAndWake; for more information, see [Device Power Management](device-power-management.md).
+If a connected interrupt is wake-capable (capable of waking the system from a low-power idle state), then it must be configured as ExclusiveAndWake or SharedAndWake.
+For more information, see [Device Power Management](device-power-management.md).

 The descriptors are defined in section 6.4.3.8.1, "GPIO Connection Descriptor", of the ACPI 5.0 specification.
 The ASL Resource Template Macros for these descriptors are described in section 19.5.53, "GpioInt (GPIO Interrupt Connection Resource Descriptor Macro)", of the ACPI 5.0 specification.